Michael Powell: Personal life

 In 1927 Powell married Gloria Mary Rouger, an American dancer; they were married in France and stayed together for only three weeks.
 During the 1940s, Powell had love affairs with actresses Deborah Kerr and Kathleen Byron.
 From 1 July 1943 until her death on 5 July 1983, Powell was married to Frances "Frankie" May Reidy, the daughter of medical practitioner Jerome Reidy; they had two sons: Kevin Michael Powell (b.
 1945) and Columba Jerome Reidy Powell (b.
 1951).
 He also lived with actress Pamela Brown for many years until her death from cancer in 1975.

-Subsequently, Powell was married to film editor Thelma Schoonmaker from 19 May 1984 until his own death from cancer at his home in Avening, Gloucestershire.
+Powell was introduced to film editor Thelma Schoonmaker by Martin Scorsese and London-based film producer Frixos Constantine.
+The couple were married from 19 May 1984 until his own death from cancer on 19 February 1990 at his home in Avening, Gloucestershire.
+The couple had no children.

 His niece was the Australian actress Cornelia Frances, who appeared in bit parts in her uncle's early films.

 Preservation

 The Academy Film Archive has preserved A Matter of Life and Death and The Life and Death of Colonel Blimp by Michael Powell and Emeric Pressburger.